-In addition, during 2008 Puleva Food, S.L.U. purchased functional fats (omega3) EPA and DHA in a volume of 218,168 kg, produced at the plant operated by Puleva Biotech, S.A. in Granada.
+In addition, during 2009 Puleva Food, S.L.U. purchased functional fats (omega3) EPA and DHA in a volume of 242,810 kg, produced at the plant operated by Puleva Biotech, S.A. in Granada.
+It also purchased 2,350 kg of isoflavones produced at the Puleva Biotech Talayuela plant (Cáceres).

-The net turnover on goods and services supplied by Puleva Biotech, S.A. to Puleva Food, S.L.U. in 2008 is 5,370 thousand euro.
+The net turnover on goods and services supplied by Puleva Biotech, S.A. to Puleva Food, S.L.U. in 2009 is 5,662 thousand euro, of which 2,793 thousand euro correspond to sales of goods and 2,869 thousand euro to the rendering of services.